 It’s definitely a great time to do it, it is just that bit quieter in January and I find I usually have more spare moments available before the frenetic pace of the year kicks in.

 Myself, I have a trip to California planned in March / April.
-I haven't confirmed exactly what hikes I want to take on from my list but I have a wide range to choose from as there are quite a few in that part of the world that I'd like to take on.
-I won't get to them all on one trip, that's for sure.
+I haven’t confirmed exactly what hikes I want to take on from my list, but I have a wide range to choose from as there are quite a few in that part of the world that I’d like to do.
+I won’t get to them all on one trip, that’s for sure.